We use cookies to improve your experience

 Project partnerships

-Yooralla proactively seeks to partner with researchers from universities and research institutes in pursuit of projects directly related to our research agenda.
+Yooralla seeks to partner with researchers from universities and research institutes in pursuit of projects directly related to our research agenda.
 As a long-established and well-recognised service provider, Yooralla offers deep subject matter expertise based on the breadth of disability support services we provide.
 We use co-design principles and take a collaborative approach to finessing research questions.
 While our priority is to work in partnership with academics on projects that are most significant to us and the people we support, we are open to considering ad hoc requests to contribute to other research opportunities.

 We encourage any approach involving potential collaboration on a research idea and proposal for a partnership grant application or post-graduate scholarship.

 External parties are welcome to approach us about projects that may be of interest to the Yooralla community.
 We require evidence of the project having been approved by a Human Research Ethics Committee (HREC) a plain language statement (PLS), the study’s timeline and milestones, and the nature of the demands and any remunerations and reimbursements that will apply to clients and employees who choose to take part (see Yooralla’s Approach to Compensation below).
-These applications will be assessed by Yooralla’s Research Advisory Group.
-Please allow up to six weeks to receive a decision.

 Yooralla's approach to compensation